Razelperry/All-Projects/README.md

           & download it from here - http://tetraofficial.unaux.com/idk.html

-  o Ludo - A popular strategy game
+  o Ludo - A popular strategy game o Digital clock - this is my first EEL project in python, a GUI digital clock

 Those are all the projects for now, but as I work more on personal projects I'll add them here in this repository, so if you are interested then you might want to Bookmark this page